alpha-unito/streamflow/CONTRIBUTING.md

 ```

-StreamFlow relies on [GitHub Actions](https://github.com/features/actions) for PyPI and Docker Hub distributions.
-Therefore, in order to publish a
+StreamFlow relies on [GitHub Actions](https://github.com/features/actions) for Continuous Integration and Continuous Distribution.
-new version of the software, you only have to augment the version number in the `version.py` file.
+The maintainers take care of the Continuous Distribution (CD).
+In order to publish a new version of the software on PyPI and Docker Hub distributions, the maintainer only has to augment the version number in the `version.py` file.

-StreamFlow relies on GitHub Actions, as well as for the Continuous Integration (CI) tests.
+Instead, everyone in the community can contribute to the StreamFlow codebase by opening a Pull Request (PR).
+Some tests are done for the Continuous Integration (CI).
-Therefore, it is suggested that some tests be done locally before opening a Pull Request.
+It is suggested that some tests be done locally before opening the PR.

 ### CWL conformance